Understanding trees: An evolution

 I was listening recently to Peter Wohllenben, author of The Hidden Life of Trees, on CBC radio’s The Sunday Magazine.
 I was overwhelmed to learn how trees engage with each other to bring about a strong and diverse forest, fully capable of sequestering carbon into the soil while supporting a rich diversity of wildlife.
 No technology fancier than that.
 Just good old-fashioned science and knowledge.

-Wohllenben has just released another book, The Power of Trees, which his publisher describes as “an illuminating manifesto on ancient forests: how they adapt to climate change by passing their wisdom through generations, and why our future lies in protecting them”.
+This spring, Wohllenben released another book, The Power of Trees, which his publisher describes as “an illuminating manifesto on ancient forests: how they adapt to climate change by passing their wisdom through generations, and why our future lies in protecting them”.

 The idea that the gold standard of forestry may be to let them re-wild themselves through a ‘mother tree’, is a revelation of great consequence to my mind.
 To artificially plant trees, particularly in mono forests or crops, can hardly have the same value in terms of carbon sequestration or biodiversity.
 Controlled burns such as those undertaken by some Indigenous people is a more enlightened way of protecting these invaluable plant resources so vital to a healing planet.